-The layout for a casual lunch is similar to breakfast but the cup and saucer set, teaspoon and cereal bowl are not required.
-If invited to a casual lunch you should always arrive on time if possible but never be more than 10 minutes late.
-It’s best to try the food even if it’s not to your taste.
-This is a polite gesture to your host or hostess who will have planned and prepared your food, and also shows that you are willing to try new things.
-If it’s a friend or family member who is hosting the event, you must always thank the host or hostess and arrive with a small gift.
+The layout for a casual lunch is similar to breakfast, but the cup and saucer set, teaspoon and cereal bowl are not required.
+If invited to a casual lunch you should always arrive on time if possible, but never more than 10 minutes late.
+It is also best to try the food, even if it’s not to your taste.
+This is a polite gesture to your host or hostess who will have planned and prepared your food.
+Always thank the host or hostess.
+If a friend or family member is hosting the event, you should also arrive with a small gift.

 Formal Lunch Etiquette

-If it’s a formal lunch then once again the layout will be different.
-It will include a red wine and white wine glass next to the water glass, a dinner and dessert fork in between the salad fork and service plate, a soup bowl and dinner knife with a teaspoon and soup spoon.
+The layout will once again be different for a formal lunch.
+This layout requires the additional red wine and white wine glass next to the water glass.
+As well as this, you will also need a dessert fork, soup bowl, and a soup spoon.
 The table is set in this way because four courses are usually served at a formal lunch.
-Guests should behave in a similar manner to a casual lunch, but should arrive half an hour before lunch and would usually be expected to stay for 30 minutes to 1 hour after the lunch is finished.
+Guests should behave in a similar manner to a casual lunch, but should instead arrive half an hour before lunch.
+They would also usually be expected to stay an extra 30 minutes to an hour after everyone has eaten.

 Informal Dinner Etiquette

-An informal dinner would consist of a water glass and a red wine glass, a salad fork, dinner fork a plate with the napkin (normally folded) placed on top of it, a dinner knife, teaspoon and soup spoon.
+An informal dinner is like an informal lunch, in terms of layout.
+For drinks, you’ll need both a water glass and a wine glass.
+On the left place a salad fork and a dinner fork.
+On the right place a dinner knife, a teaspoon, and a soup spoon.
+Finally, a plate with a napkin placed on top goes in the middle.
 During an informal dinner you may be served by your host or hostess.
 The same rules for guests apply to an informal dinner as they do for breakfast and informal lunch.

 Formal Dinner Etiquette

-Overall, there are many different perspectives into what the correct etiquette is and how important it can be.
-For each meal there are many rules of etiquette, and how closely you need to follow them may depend upon your host or hostesses own views on etiquette.
-The basic rules always apply and in some cases good table manners might be enough.
-As a general guide, the more formal the occasion, the more important it is to brush up on your etiquette to make sure you’re not crossed off the invitation list for next time!
+As much as we have tried to cover the basics, there are still many different perspectives on what the correct etiquette is, and how important it is.
+Each meal will have different rules of etiquette.
+But, how closely you need to follow these will depend upon your host or hostesses’ own views on etiquette.
+You should always aim to follow the basic rules though; and in some cases good table manners will be enough.
+As a general guide, the more formal the occasion, the more important it is to brush up on your etiquette.
+That way you will be sure you’re not crossed off the invitation list for next time!